hahamrha/Near-Bitcoin-Agent/CONTRIBUTING.md

-# Contributing to Bitcoin Bitte Agent 🧠⚡
+# Contributing to Bitcoin Agent 🧠⚡

 Thanks for your interest in contributing!
 We welcome community contributions and are excited to collaborate with developers to improve the project.